tensorflow/datasets/docs/catalog/lsun.md

 *   `DatasetBuilder`:
     [`tfds.image.lsun.Lsun`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/image/lsun.py)

-`lsun` is configured with `tfds.image.lsun.BuilderConfig` and has the following configurations predefined (defaults to the first one):
+`lsun` is configured with `tfds.core.dataset_builder.BuilderConfig` and has the following configurations predefined (defaults to the first one):

 *   `classroom` (`v0.1.1`) (`Size: 3.06 GiB`): Images of category classroom